 “Our view of man will remain superficial so long as we fail to go back to that origin [of silence], so long as we fail to find, beneath the chatter of words, the primordial silence, and as long as we do not describe the action which breaks this silence.
 The spoken word is a gesture, and its meaning, a world.”
 Maurice Merleau-Ponty, Phenomenology of Perception

 For Maurice Merleau-Ponty, the depth of humanity resides in the invisible.
 It is through language that we know it.
-Not only does language structure our thought as Lacan famously points out, language is the most valuable witness to our being.
+Not only does language structure our thought, as Lacan famously points out, but language is also the most valuable witness to our being.

 Martin Heidegger taught us language is the house of being.